VincentWei/PLZS/slides/cpp-data-types-more.md

 3. Circle
 0. Exit
 Your choice:<2>
-Please input the side of your square: <4>
+Please input the length for a side of your square: <4>
 The area of your square is: 16.0
 ```